candiceevemiller/color-spaces/README.md

 # color-spaces
-Random walk through color space.
-Python isn't ideal for this.
-I'm going to rewrite a similar program in JavaScript so it can display in browser and edit HSV value without a bunch of kludged together tricks
+An exercise in generative artwork.
+Does a random walk through 2d space as well as a subset of color space (the subset is restricted to hue).
+Python isn't ideal for this as it has no clean way to hand HSV but I was able to kluge something together.
+Wrote it as a jupyter notebook for ease of prototyping.
+Rewrote the same program in JavaScript with P5.js as an effort to further familiarize myself with P5.js at [color-spaces-js](https://github.com/candiceevemiller/color-spaces-js) but there's something wrong with the random number generation.